jgrodziski/keycloak-clojure/README.md

 ### Native CLI

+The native CLI is currently broken due to the Vault integration that contains some imcompatible code for GraalVM (Thread creation).

 ### Docker CLI

 You can use the [`keycloak-clojure-starter` docker image](https://hub.docker.com/r/jgrodziski/keycloak-clojure-starter) or rebuild the image on your own (see the `build.sh` script in the repo).